Unibeautify/sparser/docs-markdown/tech-documentation.md

 Sparser supports several different formats of data structure for output as defined by the **format** option.
 All these formats represent the data equally, but shape the data in a way a user may find more comfortable to access.
 The following explanation will use examples in the default *arrays* format type.

 ### Data Types
 * **begin** - *number* - The index where the current structure begins.
-For tokens of type *start* this will refere to the parent container or global scope.
+For tokens of type *start* this will refer to the parent container or global scope.
 * **ender** - *number* - The index where the current structure ends.
 Unlike the *begin* data a token of type *end* refers to itself.
 * **lexer** - *string* - The type of rules use to scan and resolve the current token.
 * **lines** - *number* - Describes the white space immediate prior to the token's first character.
 A value of *0* means no white space.
 A value of *1* means some amount of white space not containing a new line character.
 Values of *2* and greater indicate the number of new lines plus 1.
-For example an empty line preceeding the current token would mean a value of *3*, because the white space would contain two new line characters.
+For example an empty line preceding the current token would mean a value of *3*, because the white space would contain two new line characters.
 * **stack** - *string* - A description of the current structure represented by the *begin* and *ender* data values.
 * **token** - *string* - The atomic code fragment.
 * **types** - *string* - A categorical description of the current token.
-Types are defined in a lexer's accompanying markdown file.
+Types are defined in each markdown file accompanying a respective lexer file.

 Each of those data types is an array of identical length that are populated and modified in unison.
 Think of this as a database table such that each array is a column, the name of the array (the object key name) is the column metadata, and finally each index of the arrays is a record in the table.
 Here is an example: